Our Terms and Conditions are available here.

 And for personal information collected online from those aged 16 and under:

-(m) retain personal information collected online from a child for as long as is necessary to fulfill the purpose for which it was collected and delete the information to protect against its unauthorised access or use.
+(s) retain personal information collected online from a child for as long as is necessary to fulfil the purpose for which it was collected and delete the information to protect against its unauthorised access or use.

 Who are we and how do we collect information from you?

-CEDT is a charity and company limited by guarantee registered in England and Wales with registered offices at 11 Madingley Road, Cambridge, United Kingdom CB3 0EG that develops, maintains and globally licenses affordable accessible education products and services.
-We obtain information about you when you use our Mediums (for example, when you contact us about products and services). ]
+CSL is a company limited by shares registered in England and Wales with registered offices at 11 Madingley Road, Cambridge, United Kingdom CB3 0EG that develops, maintains and globally licences affordable accessible education products and services.
+We obtain information about you when you use our Mediums (for example, when you contact us about products and services).

 What type of information do we collect from you?